ShoryaAgarwal/IIT-Bhilai_DSAI-Hackathon/README.md

-# Project Title: BhilaiGPT: IIT Bhilai Query Resolver
+# BhilaiGPT: IIT Bhilai Query Resolver

 ## Objective
 The objective of this project is to create BhilaiGPT, a software system that resolves non-confidential queries related to IIT Bhilai by providing accurate and up-to-date information.
 The system will accept user queries in text or audio format and respond with the relevant information extracted from documents available on the IIT Bhilai website.